FWISD Names Wall of Fame Inductees

 · Dewey Redman (I.M.
 Terrell HS)

-Hundreds came out to celebrate fathers and sample food prepapred by male chefs at City Men Cook, held at Gilley's in Dallas.
+Hundreds come out to every June to celebrate fathers and sample food prepapred by male chefs at City Men Cook, held at Gilley's in Dallas.
 Chefs from Fort Worth, Dallas and surrounding communities participated.
 The event is held each year on Sunday afternoon, Father's Day.
 Presented by Terry Allen and 1016 Media.

-Dr. Patrice Harris Speaks at Fort Worth Black Chamber Luncheon
+Dr. Patrice Harris Spoke to Fort Worth Black Chamber

 Just days after being elected the first African American female president of the American Medical Association (AMA), Dr. Patrice Harris made her first major appearance at the Fort Worth Metropolitan Black Chamber of Commerce’s 39th Annual Luncheon.
 The luncheon was held Saturday, June 15, at the Hilton Fort Worth downtown.
 Dr. Harris, president of the AMA, was installed as its new president on June 11 at the organization’s annual conference in Chicago.
 The topic of her Black Chamber speech was “Physicians and the Business Community: Partners in Solving Health Care Challenges.”